CarterST1/VSNSL_LIB/README.md

 - **Charset File Not Found**: Ensure that the `charset.json` file is correctly placed in the `resources` directory.
 - **Decryption Errors**: If you encounter errors during decryption, check the encryption lock and ensure the data is not corrupted.

+## Changelog

+- **v0.1.1**: Initial release with basic encoding and decoding features.
+- **v0.1.2**: Added batch processing methods for encoding and decoding lists of strings.

 ## Contributing